 What is the power that is producing that?
 If you go back into the Old Testament, you find the answer to that question.
-In the eleventh chapter of Isaiah, there is a wonderful prophecy of the coming of the Messiah.
-Isaiah writes in chapter 11 verse 1, that a shoot will spring from the stem of Jesse, Jesse being the father of David and the far son of David, the Messiah, would come out of the line of Jesse, a branch from his roots will bear fruit.
+In the 11th chapter of Isaiah, there is a wonderful prophecy of the coming of the Messiah.
+Isaiah writes in chapter 11 verse 1 that a shoot will spring from the stem of Jesse, Jesse being the father of David, and the far son of David, the Messiah, would come out of the line of Jesse, a branch from his roots will bear fruit.
 And this is a messianic prophecy.
-And notice what it says, without some regard to some period of time or some events in the life of Jesus, this is a definitive statement about Him.
+And notice what it says.
+Without regard to some period of time or some events in the life of Jesus, this is a definitive statement about Him.
 “The Spirit of the Lord will rest on Him.”
-And if I may add what exactly the Spirit of God Himself has Isaiah write, it is the Spirit of wisdom and understanding, the Spirit of counsel and strength, the Spirit of the knowledge and of the fear of the Lord and He will delight in the fear of the Lord.”
+And if I may add what exactly the Spirit of God Himself has Isaiah write, it is “the Spirit of wisdom and understanding, the Spirit of counsel and strength, the Spirit of the knowledge and of the fear of the Lord, and He will delight in the fear of the Lord.”

 The growth of Jesus, His development, His strength, His wisdom, His knowledge, the grace of God being upon Him is a direct result of the fact that from the beginning of His conception on through all the years of His life, the Spirit of the Lord was resting on Him.
 The Spirit was resting on Him.